plone/documentation/docs/classic-ui/views.md

 -   The `provider:` TAL expression.
 -   Other Plone-specific TAL expression functions, such as `test()`.
 -   Usually, Plone code needs the `Five` version of `ViewPageTemplateFile`.
--   Some subsystems, notably the `z3c.form` package, expect the Zope 3 version of `ViewPageTemplateFile` instances.
+-   Some subsystems, notably the `z3c.form` package, expect the Zope 3 (not Five) version of `ViewPageTemplateFile` instances.

 (classic-ui-views-and-automatic-member-variable-acquisition-wrapping-label)=